A Gentle Place to Begin your Short Memorial Tribute

 This workspace is designed to help you gently gather memories and meaningful moments in one place — without pressure to write perfectly.

-Many people begin a tribute with scattered thoughts, meaningful memories, or no idea where to start.
+Many people begin a short memorial tribute with scattered thoughts, unfinished memories, or no idea where to start.
 That’s completely okay.
-Simply begin capturing memories, thoughts, and moments in any order.

 Before You Begin